Officer Elections 2025-2026

 • Liking and sharing posts by other accounts to expose the WaMPS audience to relevant events/groups/resources in the community.

-• Sustainability - work with the Secretary to ensure mentor trainings are appropriately documented so that the material can be passed down year-to-year.
+• Sustainability - work with the Secretary to ensure orientation and each mentor training is appropriately documented so that the material can be passed down year-to-year.

-• Evaluate results from the check-ins and ensure that mentor and mentee responses are protected.
+• Evaluate results from the check-ins and ensure that mentor and mentee responses are confidential.

-• Follow up with mentor/mentee pairs as deemed necessary.
+• Follow up with program participants as deemed necessary.

 • Document main takeaways from feedback to be accessible to future leadership.

-• Work with the rest of the organization to address feedback for the mentoring program.
+• Work with the organization to address feedback for the programs.

-• Building and implementing feedback into the mentoring program structures and procedures.
+• Building and implementing feedback into program structures and procedures.

 Public Engagement Coordinator: